 Women who negotiate increase their potential to earn higher salaries and better benefits packages.
 By negotiating fair and equitable salaries, you’ll be better able to pay off loans, buy the things you want and need, and even save for retirement.

 A Collaborative Initiative

-The American Association of University Women (AAUW), Friends of the Commission on the Status of Women, and the San Francisco Commission on the Status of Women launched a large-scale, grassroots initiative to teach 20,000 women by 2020 to negotiate their salaries and benefits packages with confidence.
+AAUW, the Friends of the Commission on the Status of Women, and the San Francisco Commission on the Status of Women launched a large-scale, grassroots initiative to teach 20,000 women by 2020 to negotiate their salaries and benefits packages with confidence.
 The initiative also aims to help close the gender pay gap in San Francisco.

 In 2017, median earnings for men in the San Francisco metro area were $76,502 compared with $63,306 for women — an earnings ratio of just 83 percent.
 And for most women, the pay gap is wider.
 Latinas working in San Francisco are paid 40 cents for every dollar white, non-Hispanic men are paid; African American women 51 cents; and Asian American women 65 cents.

 Find a San Francisco workshop in the list below.